weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 ## Order of the Edelweiss (formerly Marguerite)

-In principality years, Consorts of the Principality of Drachenwald joined the order at the end of their (first) reign.
+When Drachenewald was a principality of the East Kingdom, Consorts of the Principality of Drachenwald joined the order at the end of their (first) reign.
 Companions of this Order are styled "Lord/Lady of the Edelweiss" as appropriate.
 Stefan Wasniewski Ste'Kolm is the only Lord of the Edelweiss.
 It carried an Award of Arms, if the recipient did not already hold one.

 The symbol of the Order is (Fieldless) an edelweiss Or, seeded gules, within and conjoined to an amulet argent.